ylashin/HadoopPD/readme/spark-streaming-part5.md

 6. Wait a couple of minutes until the application does its magic.
 7. Open Power BI dashboard created before and watch hashtags refreshing in realtime (every 30 seconds to be precise)
-8. Please note that some non ASCII hashtags might show as question marks in the dashboard but I am not going to troubleshoot this one now.
-9. Also our implementation is just accumulating hashtags from the time it starts till it is killed.
+8. Also our implementation is just accumulating hashtags from the time it starts till it is killed.
 A better implementation is to switched to the other mode of windowed operations that works on a a group of windows of one hour for example.
    This way you can find the trending hashtags for the last hour in a sliding window fashion.
-10. Moment of truth, drum rolls ......
+9. Moment of truth, drum rolls ......

     ![final-result](../images/spark-streaming-05-SparkTweets.gif)